 Skip the state fees!
 Get an Illinois LLC and the best of our services today.
 Includes EIN, hassle-free maintenance, business address & mail forwarding, Privacy by Default®, local Corporate Guide® service, and everything you need to operate at full capacity.

 Pay in Full

-Includes Illinois LLC, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Includes Illinois LLC, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

 How to Start an LLC in Illinois

 To start an LLC in Illinois, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Organization with the Department of Business Services, Limited Liability Division.
 You can file the document online or by mail.
 The articles cost $150 to file.
 Once filed with the state, this document formally creates your Illinois LLC.

 According to § 805 ILCS 180/1-35(a), every Illinois LLC must appoint a registered agent.
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your articles wherever possible to ensure maximum privacy.